Graphics Core Next: Precision performance

-Double-precision floating-point (FP64) performance of all GCN 5th generation GPUs, except for Vega 20, is 1/16 of FP32 performance.
-For Vega 20 with Radeon Instinct this is 1/2 of FP32 performance.
-For Vega 20 with Radeon VII this is 1/4 of FP32 performance.
-All GCN 5th generation GPUs support half-precision floating-point (FP16) calculations which is double of FP32 performance.
+Double-precision floating-point (FP64) performance of all GCN 5th generation GPUs, except for Vega 20, is one-sixteenth of FP32 performance.
+For Vega 20 with Radeon Instinct this is half of FP32 performance.
+For Vega 20 with Radeon VII this is a quarter of FP32 performance.
+All GCN 5th generation GPUs support half-precision floating-point (FP16) calculations which is twice of FP32 performance.